How to prepare for a whiteboard interview

 You can find videos of others online walking you through how to solve the problem.
 Watch a couple of them, and pay attention to their methods when working without a computer.
 What are the things that they say out loud?
 How do they overcome not being able to look up answers?

-Another great tip is to know as much as possible about the specific tasks and culture of the company you’re interviewing with.
-The more you know about this, the more you’ll be able to tailor your preparation to what they’re looking for.
-You’ll know what success looks like, and you’ll hopefully have a more in-depth knowledge of the specific functions they’ll be asking you to write out from memory.
+Another great tip?
+Learn as much as possible about the specific tasks and culture of the company you’re interviewing with.
+The more you know, the more you’ll be able to tailor your preparation to what they’re looking for.
+You’ll also have a more in-depth knowledge of the specific functions they’ll be asking you to write out from memory.

 Whether that’s a physical whiteboard or a blank sheet in Cacoo’s whiteboard, get to practicing as much as possible.
 If you’re working with our online whiteboard, make sure you’re really limiting yourself from any other resources (as tough as that can be).
 You’re not doing yourself any favors by practicing with resources you won’t have available come the real deal.
 Do this at least a couple times until you feel (more) comfortable with the process.